Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 “Above all, put Jesus Christ at the center of your lives — as individuals and as a family.
 When our lives are centered in Him, disagreements begin to fade.
 Remember the Bible’s admonition: ‘Let us not give up meeting together… but let us encourage one another.‘”

-Most people said in a survey that they believe a married couple will have a tendency to grow spiritually closer to each other if they attend the same church.
+Most people said in a survey that they believe a couple will have a stronger marriage and a tendency to grow spiritually closer to each other if they attend the same church.
 Besides, unity between parents sets a good example for their children.
+It might confuse young children if they have to decide whether to attend church with their father or mother.

 Another pastor wrote that one should make sacrifices for the other and use creative methods to be involved in both churches.
 He suggested going to hear one pastor preach in person and listening to tapes of the other pastor or visiting the other church online.